OKLAHOMA CITY – LeBron James has seen his share of great starts turn into faulty finishes.

 It sent the Heat on their way to a terrific start, and Battier matched his surprising 17-point performance in Game 1 by going 5 of 7 from 3-point range, providing all the help the superstar trio needed.

 James had his fifth straight 30-point game, breaking Wade's franchise playoff record, and added eight rebounds.
-He defended Durant early and helped put the league's scoring champion in foul trouble, just one of the problems the Thunder had early.
+He defended Durant early in Game 1 and helped put the league's scoring champion in early foul trouble, just one of the problems the Thunder had early.

-Another loud, blue and white crowd tried to inspire them to rally, but Durant and company never got close until the final minutes.
+Another loud, blue and white crowd tried to inspire them to rally, but the team could just simply never get close enough to until the final minutes.